ros-naoqi/naoqi_driver2/README.md

 > It works also when running tests:
 >
 > ```sh
-> colcon test --packages-skip nao_meshes pepper_meshes --event-handlers console_direct+ --ctest-args tests
+> colcon test --event-handlers console_direct+ --ctest-args tests
 > ```